YossiAsher/abstract-learning-in-image-processing/README.md

 ### Building the model

-I builtthe model based on the [Vision Transformer (ViT)](https://keras.io/examples/vision/image_classification_with_vision_transformer/) model.
+I built the model based on the [Vision Transformer (ViT)](https://arxiv.org/abs/2010.11929) model with this [example](https://keras.io/examples/vision/image_classification_with_vision_transformer/).
 However, there are two main differences between them:

 - ViT&#39;s model uses patches.
 I used my representation of Bézier curves.
 - ViT&#39;s model encodes each patch with a dense layer.
 I calculated the embedding for each of the four integers separately and concatenated the values to one vector.